sherado99/SPDET/readme.md

 4. Zapier sends the rewarmed reply back via Gmail.

 Just a few clicks — you never touch a single line of code.

 ---

+## 🧪 Sample Workflow (HR Manager)

+1. Export candidate list from your ATS (Applicant Tracking System) to a CSV file.
+2. Keep the column with the rejection email (or create one).
+3. Add extra columns: `targetTone` (set to `empathetic`) and `additionalInstructions` (optional).
+4. Save the file.
+5. Visit the SETI Actor page on Apify Store, upload the CSV, click **Run**.
+6. Wait a few seconds, then download the output CSV.
+7. Copy the `improvedEmail` column into your email client and send.

+**Time saved:** hours → minutes. **Brand impression:** transformed.

+---